dacostafrankaboagye/fastPrep/stacks/a_note.md

-## thinking through the problem
+## Thinking through the problem
   - can you create a new stack?
-  - can you use cumulative approach - (like finding the cumulative sum)
+  - can you use a cumulative approach - (like finding the cumulative sum)
+  - can you find the total sum